keik/node-autoreload-repl/README.md

     % cd <node-package-directory>
     % nash

-In the REPL environment, the module are exported as `global.<package-name>'.
+In the REPL environment, the module are exported as `global.<package-name>`.